Marc Worth: Career

-In 2019, Worth launched Stylus, an innovation research and advisory firm helping businesses process global consumer lifestyle, product and engagement insights.
+In 2009, Worth launched Stylus, an innovation research and advisory firm.

 Philanthropy

 Worth was the chairman of the British-Israel Chamber of Commerce.
 He was on the board of UK Israel Business, and on the board of governors of the Shenkar College of Engineering and Design in Ramat Gan, Israel.

 With his wife, Worth made charitable contributions to the Hampstead Theatre.
 They have also donated to the Conservative Party, including to the MPs Mike Freer, Richard Harrington and Michael Gove.

 Personal life and death

 Worth met his wife Hilda when she was nineteen years old.
 She serves as co-Chair of the Jewish Women's Aid, a Jewish non-profit organisation which tackles domestic violence, and Deputy Chairman of the Conservative Friends of Israel.
 They had four children, Patti, Max, Henry and Louis.
 They attended the Hampstead Synagogue.
 They resided in Hampstead Garden Suburb, north London, and had a home in Herzliya, Israel.

 Worth died from a heart attack on 13 January 2023, at the age of 61.